emcparland/dmspOTUs/mmetsp18s/README.md

 ```

 ## 3. Phylogenetic placement of 18S OTUs onto reference

+If starting with this step, use the following that I have provided in repo:
 - mmetsp.align.nogap.full.fa  (reference alignment)
 - mmetsp.refpkg (reference package created above for pplacer)
+- tr_edge.sh (shell script to translate which edges are associated with which strain)

 Align the query reads and reference alignment
 First, clean names in OTU file